Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Get-AzIntegrationAccountCallbackUrl.md

 ## SYNTAX

 ```
-Get-AzureRmIntegrationAccountCallbackUrl -ResourceGroupName <String> -Name <String> [-NotAfter <DateTime>]
+Get-AzIntegrationAccountCallbackUrl -ResourceGroupName <String> -Name <String> [-NotAfter <DateTime>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmIntegrationAccountCallbackUrl** cmdlet gets an integration account callback URL from a resource group.
+The **Get-AzIntegrationAccountCallbackUrl** cmdlet gets an integration account callback URL from a resource group.
 This cmdlet returns a **CallbackUrl** object that represents the integration account callback URL.
 Specify the integration account name and resource group name.
 This module supports dynamic parameters.